richardcblewett/cat-breed-chooser-backend/README.md

 This project is the backend for the cat breed chooser app frontend available here: https://cat-breed-chooser.herokuapp.com.<br>

-The purpose of this app is to supply data that originated from [thecatapi](https://thecatapi.com) to the frontend application.
+The purpose of this app is to supply data that originated from [thecatapi](https://thecatapi.com) to the frontend application.<br>

 Using a backend rather the api directly allows the data processing to happen on a server rather than use the client resources.
 <br><br>

 # Installation Instructions

-If you would like install this project on your computer rather than use the online version hosted at https://cat-breed-chooser-backend.herokuapp.com, you may clone this repository to your computer.
+If you would like install this project on your local computer (the online version is hosted at https://cat-breed-chooser-backend.herokuapp.com), you may clone this repository to your computer.
 (Also feel free to check out the frontend repository at https://github.com/richardcblewett/cat-breed-chooser)

 After cloning the repository, make sure you have the dependencies installed before following the instructions on how to run the project.

 ## Dependencies

-- An IDE that can interface with springboot (such as VSCode or IntelliJ IDEA)
+- An IDE that can interface with Spring (such as VSCode or IntelliJ IDEA)
 - Git (https://git.scm.com/downloads)
 - PostgresSQL (https://www.postgresql.org/download/)

 ## Run the Project

 - Open the cloned project with the IDE.
-- Check the configuration settings in ```src/main/resources/application-dev.properties``` and make sure the postgres settings match your own.
+- Check the configuration settings in ```src/main/resources/application-dev.properties``` and make sure the postgres settings in the source code match your own.
   <br><br>

 ### Endpoints